Research Foundation

 Literature Review

-Comprehensive analysis of existing research on stuttering, exposure therapy, and AI applications
+Comprehensive analysis of existing research on stuttering, exposure therapy, and adaptive practice tools

 Clinical Consultation